John Tamihere

 John Henry Tamihere (born 8 February 1959) is a New Zealand politician, media personality, and political commentator.
-He was member of Parliament from 1999 to 2005, including serving as a Cabinet minister in the Labour Party from August 2002 to November 2004.
+He was a member of Parliament from 1999 to 2005, including serving as a Cabinet minister in the Labour Party from August 2002 to November 2004.
 Tamihere ran unsuccessfully for Auckland mayor in the 2019 election.
-He joined the Māori Party in 2020 and from April to October 2020 was the party's co-leader.
-He became president of the Māori Party in June 2022.
+He joined Te Pāti Māori (the Māori Party) in 2020 and from April to October 2020 was the party's co-leader.
+He became president of Te Pāti Māori in June 2022.

 Early life

 Tamihere was born in Auckland on 8 February 1959, the 11th of 13 children of John Hamil Tamihere and Ruby Elaine Tamihere (née McEwen).
-Of Māori descent, he affiliates to the Whakatohea and Ngāti Porou ki Hauraki iwi.
+Of Māori descent through his father, he affiliates to the Ngāti Porou ki Hauraki and Whakatohea iwi.
+His mother was from an Irish Catholic family, who ostracised her when she married his Māori father.
 He is a brother to convicted murderer David Tamihere.

-John Tamihere attended St Mary's School in Avondale and St Peter's College where one of his most influential teachers was Tom Weal, deputy leader of the Social Credit Political League 1970–1972.
-Tamihere rated Weal as his most influential teacher, and said that Weal would link things to politics and, in particular, to New Zealand's agricultural policies.
+John Tamihere attended St Mary's School in Avondale and St Peter's College where teacher Tom Weal, deputy leader of the Social Credit Political League 1970–1972, had a strong influence on him.
+Tamihere rated Weal as his most influential teacher, and said that Weal would link things to politics, in particular, to New Zealand's agricultural policies.
 Weal would emphasise that grass was the most important New Zealand crop, as it was the basis of the wool, meat, and dairy industries.
 Weal alerted Tamihere to the impact that Britain's joining the European Common market would have on New Zealand's economy and society.
-According to Weal, New Zealand would have to wake up quickly to the loss of the relationship with Britain, find new markets and new ways of doing things, and start to back itself.
+According to Weal, New Zealand would have to wake up quickly to the loss of the relationship with Britain, find new markets and new ways of doing things, and back itself.
 "The way Mr Weal brought education to life gave me a strong interest in what I call the Kiwi-isation of our society", wrote Tamihere.

 Tamihere gained arts and law degrees from the University of Auckland, being the first person in his family to attend university.
 After graduating, he became a lawyer, eventually working for the Māori Land Court and the Department of Māori Affairs.
 In 1991, Tamihere became the chief executive of the Waipareira Trust, a trust that provides health and education services to Māori in the Auckland region.
 He also served as chairman of the New Zealand Māori Rugby League Board.
 Tamihere had a relatively high profile before entering politics, having been selected as Person of the Year by The Sunday Star-Times, New Zealander of the Year by North & South magazine, and Man of the Year by Metro magazine.